By Glyn Smith Head Gardener at Erddig Hall National Trust Garden

 October here means it’s time for the Erddig Apple Festival again.
 It takes a lot of time to prepare and stage our exhibit of apples each year.
-Over the week or so before the festival, this year on Saturday 5th and Sunday 6th October, we will be constantly picking fruit.
-This year there is a heavy crop of apples, so our shed is rapidly filling up with crates of fruit in over 100 different varieties.
+Over the week or so before the festival, this year on Saturday 4th and Sunday 5th October, we will be constantly picking fruit.
+This year there is only an average crop of apples, our shed is rapidly filling up though with crates of fruit in over 100 different varieties.

-The summer bedding scheme in front of the hall will need changing over for our spring display soon, the pansies and violas we will plant are already pricked out and growing on in our green houses.
+The summer bedding scheme in front of the hall is tiring now and will need changing over for our spring display soon, the pansies and violas we will plant are already pricked out and growing on in our green houses.

 Harvest any apples and pears before the frosts come.
 Store the best in a frost free and vermin proof place.
 Check frequently for any rotting fruits.